jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 # **This jailbreak is made by the developer @xina520.**

 # **Warning!**
-XinaA15 is a in-development jailbreak.
+XinaA15 is a in-development and public beta jailbreak.
 This jailbreak is **NOT** meant for normal public use.
 Please use this with precaution.
 - [All warnings of XinaA15](https://github.com/NotDarkn/XinaA15/blob/main/WARNINGS.md)
 - [Supported devices/iOS](https://github.com/NotDarkn/XinaA15/blob/main/SUPPORTED.md)